 Steve Greenwood: Perhaps not, as now that people know I have the data to hand I get more questions.
 It does however allow me to answer questions more intelligently, without having to go away and dig out reports or pass the question on to our Account Manager.

 Does anyone else within your business use R&M/Insights?

 Audrey Muir: Our finance team also now has access to R&M/Insights so they can sense check forecasts in real-time.
 The fact that they no longer need to go through me has definitely brought further efficiency to how we work.

 Audrey Muir: Big data became a real buzz word and you see it everywhere in the business travel sector, but ultimately the data set got too big.
 At a practical level, if you are managing a travel program you need to be able to analyse the data quickly so that you can make live and informed decisions.
 Now, with R&M/Insights, if I’m seeing a sudden rush of hotel nights in Boston for instance, I can do something with that information.

 Steve Greenwood: Data is all-powerful if you know how to use it, but unless you know how to interpret the data it can be quite dangerous.
 This is why sometimes, less is more.

 Where do you see the developing needs of the travel sector taking the future of business intelligence?

 Audrey Muir: I think the next generation of business intelligence will be expected to integrate data in real-time, from multiple sources outside of the TMC.

 Audrey Muir: We also work with Reed & Mackay in the US and in Hong Kong through Reed & Mackay’s International Partnership, so we are now working on getting a complete global view through R&M/Insights.

 Steve Greenwood: I’m still exploring the product and its capabilities at present.
-By spending time interrogating the data, I am already seeing opportunity to address traveller and booker behaviour that could further support the programme.
+By spending time interrogating the data, I am already seeing an opportunity to address traveller and booker behaviour that could further support the program.